felix-lang/felix/doc/articles/unique.rst

 In fact that is not quite correct.
 There is one thing we cannot do with a uniquely typed value: forget it.
 We're responsible for it, we cannot forget it.
-We have to either return it, handling over ownership to our caller, or free it.
+We have to either return it, handing back ownership to our caller, or free it.
 We freed the second argument in this routine and returned the first, with modifications, and possibly at a new location.
 Realloc took care of what to do if we needed a new